steveaq/steveaq.github.io/_posts/2023-04-28-Player-Similarity-Models.md

 ---

 layout: post
-title: Building Player Similarity Model
+title: Building a Player Similarity Model

 subtitle: 'Overview of the data sources currently available for all levels'
 description: >-